 The grounds and courtyards of Buda Castle are free to enter.
 Those with the Budapest Card get free entrance to two of the museums on site.

-Currently undergoing a $30 million renovation, the Hungarian State Opera House is one of the grandest buildings in Budapest.
+Recently having undergone a $30 million renovation, the Hungarian State Opera House is one of the grandest buildings in Budapest.

 This neo-renaissance style building was opened in 1894 and was at one point under the direction of composer Gustav Mahler.